scrawnyColeman/reactfrontend/README.md

 ## Available Scripts

-This project is the FrontEnd for my disseration at Queen's University Belfast
+This project is the FrontEnd for my dissertation at Queen's University Belfast

 ### `npm start`